Despicable Me (film): Voice cast

-Despicable Mes supporting voice cast includes Dana Gaier and Elsie Fisher as Gru's adopted daughters Edith and Agnes, respectively; and Pierre Coffin as the Minions, Gru's adorable and humorous henchmen, with Chris Renaud as Dave and Jemaine Clement as Jerry.
+Despicable Mes supporting voice cast includes Dana Gaier and Elsie Fisher as Gru's adopted daughters Edith and Agnes, respectively; and Pierre Coffin as the Minions, Gru's humorous henchmen, with Chris Renaud as Dave and Jemaine Clement as Jerry.
 Other actors who lent their voices in minor roles include Danny McBride as Gru's neighbor Fred McDade, Jack McBrayer as a carnival barker and a tourist dad, Mindy Kaling as a tourist mom, Rob Huebel as an anchorman, Ken Daurio as an Egyptian guard, and Ken Jeong as a talk-show host.

 Production

 Development and writing

-To develop Despicable Me (under the working title Evil Me), Spanish animator Sergio Pablos pitched the idea about a main character having villainous attributes.
+To develop Despicable Me (under the working title Evil Me), Spanish animator and writer Sergio Pablos pitched the idea about a main character having villainous attributes.
 Pablos brought his pitch to producer Chris Meledandri, who founded his animation studio Illumination Entertainment after leaving 20th Century Fox Animation in early 2007; screenwriters Cinco Paul and Ken Daurio began writing the script.
 Afterward, Meledandri brought together Pierre Coffin and Chris Renaud to direct the project.
-Coffin, who comes from Mac Guff, was recruited for his experience directing commercials for the studio, while Renaud was brought in for his animation experience in Blue Sky Studios.
-In November 2008, Illumination announced the beginning of development on its first CG animated film and project, Despicable Me.
+Coffin, who had previously worked with Mac Guff, was recruited for his experience directing commercials for the studio, while Renaud was brought in for his animation experience in Blue Sky Studios.
+In November 2008, Illumination announced the beginning of development on its first computer animated film and project, Despicable Me, with Steve Carell in the lead voice role.

 After being upset at recognizing Gru's behavior early in the production, which could become stale with audiences, Meledandri ordered the directors to lighten Despicable Mes tone.
-Steve Carell reasoned this was because it could ruin the emotional weight between Gru and the three orphan girls.
-Carell suggested that the character "displayed a sharp edge".
+Carell reasoned this was because it could ruin the emotional weight between Gru and the three orphan girls.
+He suggested that the character "displayed a sharp edge".
 In response, two scenes were written: Gru popping a balloon and freezing customers.
 The language spoken by the Minions was invented by Coffin and Renaud; it is sometimes nicknamed "Minionese".